-- Lie down on your back with your legs folded and feet on the ground.
-You can hold your arms against your chest if you are relatively new to ab training, stretched above your head if you are more experienced.
+- Lie down on your back and put your feet flat on the ground.
+Hold your arms against your chest.

-- Curl up your body until your chest is close to your knees.
+- Curl up your body in a controlled motion until your chest is close to your knees.
 Start with your shoulders and as you get closer to your knees more and more of your upper body gets off the ground.
-Make sure your abs and not the momentum of your arms power the movement.
+Make sure your abs power the movement.
+Not the swinging of your upper body.

 - Slowly curl down your body again.
 Your lower back goes first and gradually more and more of your upper body touches the ground again.

-Sometimes you see people anchoring their feet below things like a sofa or partner.
-This also makes it easier to use your hip flexor muscles so generally not recommended if you want to train core muscles like abs and obliques.
+Sometimes you see people doing sit-ups where they anchor their feet below things like a sofa or partner.
+This makes it easier to use your hip flexor muscles so generally not recommended if you want to train your abs.

 Muscles worked with sit-ups

-- May reduce or prevent back pain: Core strengthening exercises like sit-ups can reduce or prevent back pain (1, 2).
-If you currently have back pain you do want to be careful and talk to an expert before implementing this exercise.
+- May reduce or prevent back pain: Getting stronger core muscles can help reduce or prevent back pain (1, 2).
+At the same time, people with back pain may want to play it safe and stay away from sit-ups.